CottageLabs/jct/BuildingTheWebsite.md

 ```
 hugo
 ```
 This will create a directory called `public` which will contain all of the html pages and the associated assets.
 For deployment, this directory needs to be served.
+**Note**
+You need to delete the directories `_sass` and `_includes` from the generated public directory, as we do not need to expose these.
+At this moment there is no way of telling hugo to not include these.
+It copies the entire static directory into public.

 To publish the static site for the staging environment, run the command
 ```
 hugo --environment staging
 ```
 This will similarly create a directory called `public` which will contain all of the html pages and the associated assets.
 For deployment, this directory needs to be served.
 I have configured the staging environemnt to be `jct.cottagelabs.com`.
+Also, note the direcotries that need to be deleted as described above.

 ## Hugo development notes